Quick Links

 Writing

-This term, we will be focusing on writing fictional stories.
+This term, we will be focusing on writing stories.
 Our key skills are:

 • Use co-ordination (but, or)